| Read Time: 8 minutes |

 Related Read: Can You Sue Your Brokerage Firm?

-The investment loss attorneys at The Law Offices of Robert Wayne Pearce, P.A., have helped countless investors over the last 40 years recover the losses from their investment accounts that were caused by broker negligence or misconduct.
+The investment loss attorneys at The Law Offices of Robert Wayne Pearce, P.A., have helped countless investors over the last 45 years recover the losses from their investment accounts that were caused by broker negligence or misconduct.
 The firm has extensive experience with RBC Capital Markets cases, and Attorney Pearce is committed to seeing that those responsible for the losses you have suffered are held fully accountable.
+Over the last 45 years, Attorney Robert Wayne Pearce and his team have recovered more than $175 million on behalf of investors who were victims of fraud or misconduct.

 Give us a call at 800-732-2889.
 Let’s discuss your case and see what we can do to help you get the compensation you need and deserve.